Multimegamander/ReiNand/README.md

 You'll need armips and bin2c added to your Path.
 [HERE](https://reisyukaku.org/downloads/buildtools.zip) are the pre-compiled binaries for Windows.

-    make - Compiles All. (launcher and a9lh) make a9lh - Compiles arm9loaderhax payload
+    make - Compiles All. (launcher, a9lh, and sighax) make a9lh - Compiles arm9loaderhax payload
     make sighax - Compiles sighax payload